hgnzheng/CSE158-UCSD/README.md

 *My project partners are [Nate del Rosario](https://github.com/natdosan), Chuong Nguyen, and Jacob Bolano.
 The solution for this assignment/project is the collective efforts among us.*

 ## End Note
-*Special thanks to Professor [Julian McAuley](https://cseweb.ucsd.edu/~jmcauley/) for his dedication in teaching the course and answering questions on Piazza.
+*Special thanks to Prof. [Julian McAuley](https://cseweb.ucsd.edu/~jmcauley/) for his dedication in teaching the course and answering questions on Piazza.
 Also, I appreciate TAs' efforts to hold office hours and answer Piazza posts.*